 Chapman is currently one of only three law schools in California - and a very small percentage of law schools nationwide - to be awarded a federal grant to operate a Low Income Taxpayer Clinic (“LITC”).
 The law school has been a recipient of a LITC grant award in each year since the program’s inception.

 In the trial level tax clinic, law students have the chance to handle cases in many different stages of controversy including case that are in the U.S. Tax Court.
 Although students are under the supervision of attorney-professors, the student is expected to take responsibility for all aspects of their cases including: interviewing clients, gathering facts and evidence, performing research, and meeting with the IRS to negotiate a settlement.
 If settlement efforts fail, the student may have the opportunity to take the case to trial.

 The clinic benefits the clients, students, IRS and the Tax Court.
 Clients benefit from receiving counsel and representation that they otherwise could not afford; students learn invaluable skills handling live clients while still in law school; the IRS appreciates the assistance in resolving cases at earlier stages of a controversy; and the Tax Court is pleased that our students help settle many cases that otherwise would go to trial.

 The Appellate Tax Advocacy Clinic

-Chapman launched an Appellate Tax Advocacy Clinic course in 2008.
-This clinical course lets students participate in docketed appellate tax cases conducted under the auspices of The Center for Fair Administration of Taxation.
-Here, students do not represent taxpayers, but rather they participate as amicus curiae in significant matters that effect federal, state or local tax law.
+The law school launched the Appellate Tax Advocacy Clinic course in 2008.
+This course lets students participate in docketed appellate tax cases conducted under the auspices of The Center for Fair Administration of Taxation.
+Here, students do not represent taxpayers before the IRS, but rather they participate in drafting amicus curiae ("friend of the court") briefs in significant matters that impact federal, state or local tax law.

-Students conduct research on legal issues, draft appellate briefs, and depending on the jurisdiction of the court and the nature of the case, present their brief before an appellate court.
+Students conduct research on legal issues, draft appellate briefs, and, depending on the jurisdiction of the court and the nature of the case, present their brief before an appellate